1nst4ll/mango-news/docs/backend-setup.md

         S3_BUCKET_NAME=your_s3_bucket_name # The name of your S3 bucket

         # Firecrawl API Key (if needed directly by backend, otherwise handled by MCP)
-        # FIRECRAWL_API_KEY=your_firecrawl_api_key
+        FIRECRAWL_API_KEY=your_firecrawl_api_key # Required for Firecrawl scraping method

         # Authentication
         JWT_SECRET=your_jwt_secret_key
         ```
     Replace the placeholder values with your actual credentials, keys, S3 bucket details, and a strong, unique secret key for `JWT_SECRET`.
+Note that `FIRECRAWL_API_KEY` is now explicitly required if you intend to use the Firecrawl scraping method.

 4.  **Database Connection, AWS, and Authentication Configuration in Code:** The database connection details, AWS S3 configuration, and JWT secret are handled in `backend/src/index.js`, `backend/src/scraper.js`, and `backend/src/middleware/auth.js`.
 These files are configured to read sensitive details from environment variables (e.g., using `process.env.DB_PASSWORD`, `process.env.AWS_ACCESS_KEY_ID`, `process.env.JWT_SECRET`).